-11.5.
+12.5.
 Health & Safety

-In expending the school's budget share, Governing Bodies shall have due regard to duties placed on the LA in relation to health and safety, and the LA's policy on health and safety matters in the management of the budget share.
+In expending the school's budget share, Governing Boards shall have due regard to duties placed on the LA in relation to health and safety, and the LA's policy on health and safety matters in the management of the budget share.

-11.6.
-Right of Attendance for Chief Finance Officer
+12.6.
+Right of Attendance for Director of Finance

-Governing Bodies must permit the Chief Finance Officer of the LA (or any officer of the LA nominated by the Chief Financial Officer) to attend meetings of the Governing Body at which any agenda items are relevant to the exercise of his or her responsibilities.
-(The Chief Finance Officer's attendance will normally be limited to items which relate to issues of probity or overall financial management; such attendance will not be regarded as routine).
+Governing Boards must permit the Director of Finance of the LA (or any officer of the LA nominated by the Director of Finance) to attend meetings of the Governing Board at which any agenda items are relevant to the exercise of his or her responsibilities.
+(The Director of Finance's attendance will normally be limited to items which relate to issues of probity or overall financial management; such attendance will not be regarded as routine).
 Wherever practical, the LA shall give prior notice of such attendance.

-11.7.
+12.7.
 Special Educational Needs